dphang/roku-lib/README.md

 ###Sorting

-I've implemented insertion sort, merge sort, and quick sort.
-Practically, quick sort works very well even on small array sizes, so I would use that.
+I've implemented insertion sort, merge sort, and quick sort, with optional comparators (default is ascending sort).
+Practically, quick sort works very well even on small array sizes, so I would use that unless you need a stable sort.
 I've benchmarked the algorithms on the Roku 3, using a 10000 member array containing pseudorandomly generated integers from 0 to 9999.

 Insertion sort: >30 seconds

 Merge sort: ~900 ms

 Insertion sort: ~750 ms

+###RlByteCache

+For caching objects that are expensive to create (e.g. bitmaps), I've written an LRU cache that counts by bytes rather than by items.
+You can have it cache by count too, if you pass in a sizeFunction that simply returns a constant.
+For bitmaps, use RlBitmapManager, which uses a sizeFunction that estimates very closely the bitmap overhead in memory (basically, it counts the number of pixels and multiplies it by 4 bytes per pixel).

 ###Image scaling